Does Clonidine Show Up on a DOT Drug Test?

 - Phencyclidine (PCP)

 These substances are measured in nanograms per milliliter (ng/mL).
 A positive test result is when the concentration of a tested substance exceeds the established cutoff level.
-The Department of Transportation also encourages employers to consider adding other substances to their testing panels such as barbiturates, benzodiazepines, propoxyphene and other prescription drugs.
-Must visit the link.
+The Department of Transportation also encourages employers to consider adding other substances to their testing panels such as barbiturates, benzodiazepines, propoxyphene, and other prescription drugs.

 How Long Does It Take for Clonidine To Work?